 Internal data center platforms need to be cost optimized as well.
 The traditional 3-tier and converged architectures are no longer a one-size-fits-all solution and many times carry a very high TCO.
 Hyper-convergence is a proven platform that uses more commodity-based servers to support the enterprise requirement of our application portfolios.
 Using a hyper-converged platform is not a one-size-fits-all solution either, but as we continue to virtualize our application environments, it is a practical approach to optimizing our data center overhead.

-As CIOs begin to focus their message and metrics to how IT is supporting the enterprise, it becomes our responsibility to provide financial transparency on the cost of conducting digital business.
+As CIOs begin to focus their message and metrics on how IT is supporting the enterprise, it becomes our responsibility to provide financial transparency on the cost of conducting digital business.
 Start by identifying and assigning the platform and labor costs to each application as a way to communicate the business costs per service.
 As the cost per business service begins to be communicated in terms the business understands, the conversations will shift from a technology focus to business partnership.
 From that point, we can start the next level of optimization and rationalization of the application portfolio.
-By rationalizing the use and impact of each application in the portfolio, we have the opportunity to reduce application overlap, sunset underutilized applications and reduce IT complexity.
+By rationalizing the use and impact of each application in the portfolio, we have the opportunity to reduce application overlap, sunset underutilized applications, and reduce IT complexity.
 Refining these financial models is an iterative effort and will require a continual cycle of improvement to being aligning to the language of the business.
 As these efforts begin to align, the conversations will mature to the point where IT is not only a business partner but a business innovator.

 Improve Demand Management

 Shifting the focus from cost reduction requires financial transparency and the ability to run IT like a business.
 One of the most significant ways to increase the business value of IT is to more effectively manage the supply and demand of our resources.
 Managing the demand side of the equation requires a prioritization of efforts with a focus on the impact and benefit to the organization—work that isn’t strategic should be deferred.
 Supply side management has a similar approach with removing the waste or non-value add steps within many of our processes.
-Map out your project, enhancement, maintenance, and break-fix workflows to identify efficiencies, remove the wasted time and ultimately increase the availability of IT to do more work for the business initiatives.
+Map out your project, enhancement, maintenance and break-fix workflows to identify efficiencies, remove the wasted time, and ultimately increase the availability of IT to do more work for the business initiatives.

 Building a good digital business partnership can be daunting, but it’s not impossible—it requires a good governance process and the support of executive leadership within the organization.
 By enhancing the development of business cases and justification for projects through governance, the decision-making process will begin to increase IT’s value to the digital business.
 Then as these efforts continue to mature, be sure to build in program features where you continually review the projects underway and the organization’s demand to ensure the work portfolio remains aligned to the business agenda.
 Doing so will help you hone your focus and cancel projects that no longer align with the organization’s strategic direction.